-The wellbeing of our mind and body is a really big deal, and the brunt of Zeno’s mind, body, and wellbeing quote is that, getting there is an accumulation of the little efforts.
-There is no giant step to wellbeing.
+The well-being of our mind and body is a really big deal, and the brunt of Zeno’s mind, body, and well-being quotes are that, getting there is an accumulation of little effort.
+There is no giant step to well-being.
 It is a gradual process.
-A little exercising here, mindfulness, mindful eating there, and we can achieve wellbeing.
+A little exercising here, mindfulness, mindful eating there, and we can achieve well-being.

 Jessica Scorpio is a founder and Director of Marketing at Getaround, a peer-to-peer car-sharing company.
 Scorpio previously founded IDEAL, a not-for-profit network for entrepreneurs and young leaders.

-Jessica’s opinion about exercise gives us an idea of how much exercises contribute to her mental wellbeing.
-Exercises do not only ensure the wellbeing of our body, but it also ensures the wellbeing of our minds.
+Jessica’s opinion about exercise gives us an idea of how much exercises contribute to her mental well-being.
+Exercise not only ensure the well-being of our body, but it also ensures the well-being of our minds.

-Taking time to relax and unwind away from the bustle of our everyday life is necessary for the wellbeing of our mind, and is in no way a waste of time.
-Sometimes we have to take the time to enjoy the serenity around us to ensure our mental wellbeing.
+Taking time to relax and unwind away from the bustle of our everyday life is necessary for the well-being of our minds, and is in no way a waste of time.
+Sometimes we have to take the time to enjoy the serenity around us to ensure our mental well-being.

 Mary Schmich Theresa’s an American journalist.
 She’s been a Chicago Tribune columnist since 1992, winning the 2012 Pulitzer Prize.
 She wrote the comic strip Brenda Starr, Reporter for the last 28 of her 60 years, and wrote the 1997 column “Wear Sunscreen,” frequently quoted as “Do one thing every day that scares you,” frequently misattributed to Eleanor Roosevelt.

-Part of maintaining the wellbeing of our mind is knowing that we should not waste time on petty jealousy.
-We must accept the fact that sometimes, we’re ahead of others, sometimes we’re behind them.
-We shouldn’t jeopardize our mental wellbeing over jealousy.
+Part of maintaining the well-being of our mind is knowing that we should not waste time on petty jealousy.
+We must accept the fact that sometimes, we’re ahead of others, and sometimes we’re behind them.
+We shouldn’t jeopardize our mental well-being over jealousy.